NatalieLouise91/T1A3/README.md

 ### **Target Audience**

 The target audience has an interest in learning programming and requires an added incentive to increase their motivation to study new programming concepts.
 This application will be best suited to students who would like to test their coding knowledge in a fun and engaging way.
-Furthermore, although part 2 of the application, the Coder Detox Spa, is used as a study reward system for students, this framework can also be adapted and utilised by businesses wanting to provide an online booking service for their clients.
+Furthermore, part 2 of the application, the Coder Detox Spa, is used as a study reward system for students once they have completed the quiz.

 ### **A Scenario of Application Usage**